 9.5 Required Safety Equipment

 Besides the equipment installed on your boat by Pursuit, certain other equipment is required to help ensure passenger safety.
-Items like a sea anchor, working anchor, extra dock lines, flare pistol, life vests, a line permanently secured to your ring buoy, etc., could at some time save your passengers' lives, or save your boat from damage.
-Contact the U.S. Coast Guard Boating Safety Hotline, 1-800-368-5647 or 1-800-336-2628 and 1-800-245-2628 in Virginia, for information on boat safety courses and brochures listing the "Federal Equipment Requirements."
+Items like a sea anchor, working anchor, extra dock lines, flare pistol, life vests, a line permanently secured to your ring buoy, etc. could at some time save your passengers' lives, or save your boat from damage.
+Contact the U.S. Coast Guard Boating Safety Hotline, 1-800-368-5647 or 1-202-267-1070, for information on boat safety courses and brochures listing the Federal equipment requirements.
 Also, check your local and state regulations.

 The Coast Guard Auxiliary offers a "Courtesy Examination."
 This inspection will help ensure that your boat is equipped with all of the necessary safety equipment.

 Chapter 10: OPERATION

+10.1 General

-Before you start the engine(s) on your Pursuit, have you become familiar with various component systems and their operation?
+Before you start the engines on your Pursuit, have you become familiar with various component systems and their operation?
 Do you have the necessary safety equipment on board?
 Do you know and understand the "Rules of the Road?"
-Has an experienced operator briefed you on the general operation of your new boat?
+Has an experienced operater briefed you on the general operation of your new boat?
 Have you performed a "Pre-Cruise System Check?"

 A thorough understanding of the component systems and their operation is essential to the proper operation of the boat.
-This manual and the associated manufacturer's information is provided to enhance your knowledge of your Pursuit boat.
+This manual and the associated manufacturers' information is provided to enhance your knowledge of your Pursuit boat.
 Read them carefully.

 Maintenance and service tips are included to help you keep your boat in like-new condition.

 10.2 Rules of the Road

 As in driving an automobile, there are a few rules you must know for safe boating operation.
-The Coast Guard, Coast Guard Auxiliary, Department of Natural Resources, or your local boat club sponsors courses in boat handling, including rules of the road.
+The Coast Guard, Coast Guard Auxiliary, Department of Natural Resources, or your local boat club sponsor courses in boat handling, including rules of the road.
 We strongly recommend such courses.
 Books on this subject are also available from your local library.

-10.3 Pre-Cruise System Check
+10.3 Pre-Cruise Check

-Before Starting the Engine(s)
+Before Starting the Engines

 - Check the weather forecast.
-Decide if the planned cruise can be made safely. - Be sure all necessary safety equipment is on board and operative.
-This should include items like the running lights, spotlight, life saving devices, etc. Please refer to Chapter 9 for additional information on safety equipment. - Make sure you have signal kits and flare guns aboard, and they are in good operating condition. - Be sure you have sufficient water and other provisions for the planned cruise.
+Decide if the planned cruise can be made safely.

+- Be sure all necessary safety equipment is on board and operative.
+This should include items like the running lights, spotlight, life saving devices, etc. Please refer to Chapter 9 for additional information on safety equipment.

+- Make sure you have signal kits and flare guns aboard, and they are current and in good operating condition.

+- Be sure you have sufficient water and other provisions for the planned cruise.

 - Leave a written message listing details of your planned cruise with a close friend ashore.
+(Float Plan)

-(Float Plan) - Check the amount of fuel on board. - Check the water separating fuel filter(s) for water. - Check the engine oil tank(s) and other fluid levels. - Set the battery selector switches as desired. - Check the bilge water level.
+- Check the amount of fuel on board.

+- Check the water separating fuel filters for water.

+- Check the oil in the engine oil tanks.

+- Set the battery selector switches as desired.

+- Check the bilge water level.
 Look for other signs of potential problems.
-Monitor for the scent of fuel fumes. - Have a tool kit aboard.
+Monitor for the scent of fuel fumes.

+- Have a tool kit aboard.
 The kit should include the following basic tools:

 Spark plug wrench

 Hammer

 Spark plug gap gauge

 Electrician's tape

 Screwdriver

-Lubricating oil Jackknife
+Lubricating oil

+Pliers

+Jackknife

-Pliers Adjustable wrench
+Adjustable wrench

 Vise grip

 Pipe wrench

-THERE MUST BE AT LEAST ONE PERSONAL FLOTATION DEVICE ON BOARD FOR EVERY PERSON ON BOARD AND ONE THROW-OUT FLOTATION DEVICE.
-CHECK THE U.S. COAST GUARD STANDARDS FOR THE CORRECT TYPE OF DEVICE FOR YOUR BOAT.

-Have the following spare parts on board:
+THERE MUST BE AT LEAST ONE PERSONAL FLOTATION DEVICE ONBOARD FOR EVERY PERSON ONBOARD AND ONE THROW-OUT FLOTATION DEVICE.
+CHECK THE U.S. COAST GUARD STANDARDS FOR THE CORRECT TYPE OF DEVICE FOR YOUR BOAT. • Have the following spare parts on board: